-We’re all running 1000 miles an hour, but are we running the right direction for the right reason?
+We’re all running 1000 miles an hour, but are we running in the right direction for the right reason?

 Running from – this must be part of a strategy.
 A credit union might choose to “run from” a single sponsor to a community field of membership because their sole sponsor is having trouble or the credit union wants to diversify.
-Not because their goals were too hard or the work too difficult.
-A runner knows that weaknesses and threats cannot force them to abandon the goal, it has to be a greater purpose or reason.
+Not because their goals were too hard or the required work too difficult.
+A runner knows that weaknesses and threats cannot force them to abandon the destination; it has to be a greater purpose or reason.

 Running against – if you are running against something or someone, have a way to “ping” your reasons up against your values and purpose/mission.
 Running against for revenge or vindictiveness speaks to the runner’s character.
-Distance runners know running against headwinds or against gravity makes them stronger.
+Distance runners know running against headwinds or gravity makes them stronger.
 But running against another runner to make them feel weak or unworthy is selfish and unsustainable.
-You should never run against unless it makes you or your competitor better.
+You should never run against it unless it makes you or your competitor better.

 When a leader is running, the goal and purpose must be exact, and the values and mission-aligned.